Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Introduction

-The efficient manipulation of collections of unit discs is a widely and frequently studied topic, for example in the context of sensor networks, where every disc represents the area covered by a sensor.
-Here, we are motivated by multi-agent coverage of a region in search of a target~\cite{bat-coverage-2018}, where we investigate the pace of coverage and wish to estimate at each stage the portion of the overall area covered up to a certain point in time.
-Since the simulation is discretized (i.e., each agents is modeled by a unit disc whose motion is simulated by changing its location at fixed time steps), we can apply the structure above to update the area of the union within the same time bound.
-We give more details in Section~\ref{sec:union_maintain}.
+The efficient manipulation of collections of unit discs in the plane is a widely and frequently studied topic, e.g., in the context of sensor networks, where every disc represents the area covered by a sensor.
+In our setting, we are motivated by the problem of multiple agents traversing a region in search of a particular target~\cite{abs-1904-02895}.
+We are interested in investigating the pace of coverage as the agents move, and we wish to estimate at each stage the overall area that has been covered so far.
+The simulation is discretized, i.e., each agent is modeled by a unit disc whose motion is simulated by changing its location at fixed time steps.
+In other words, we are receiving a stream $\{p_1, p_2, ..., p_i\}$ of points in $\R^2$.
+When the next point $p_{i+1}$ arrives, we want to quickly compute the area of $D(p_{i+1}) \setminus \bigcup_{j\le i} D(p_j)$.